You are currently viewing The Is This Course For You Section

 Short customer types may be 1 to 3 words like: Writers, Sci-Fi Writers, or Aspiring Sci-Fi Writers.
 These are easy to scan and prospects can quickly find themselves in a list.

-Medium customer types may be a series of short sentences like: Amateur writers that have not started to get paid for their work.
-This is specific and can demonstrate a pain that the buyer may be experiencing.
+Medium customer types may be a series of short sentences like: Amateur writers who have not started to get paid for their work.
+This is specific and can demonstrate the pain that the buyer may be experiencing.

 Long customer types may be an entire paragraph explaining one of your many ideal customers as well as explaining the specific pain and path forward they can take.
 For example: “Photographic Grand Master course is everything we’ve learned about Photography in the last 25 years working as a professional photographer.
 Stop being a struggling artist and enroll now so we can teach you all our techniques, tricks, tools, and systems over 25 step-by-step modules.”